How to make sense of your Apple Watch Heart Rate Variability (HRV) data

 The Ultimate Guide to Heart Rate Variability (HRV): Part 1

 In a previous post, I’ve covered a few of the limitations of the Apple Watch in the context of HRV analysis.

-With iOS 13 and Watch OS 6, some of the limitations present when using an Apple Watch for HRV analysis are gone (most importantly SDNN is no longer the only available feature and RR intervals can be accessed via Health).
+With iOS 13 and Watch OS 6 (or any following version), some of the limitations present when using an Apple Watch for HRV analysis are gone (most importantly SDNN is no longer the only available feature and RR intervals can be accessed via Health).

 Thus, you can make better use of the Watch data for your own analysis of physiological stress in response to training and lifestyle stressors.

 Yet, a few important aspects need to be considered, for example:

 - Context: measurements are often taken automatically at random times in the day or night, which provides meaningless data (as anyone that looked at their HRV data in Health has figured out already).
 Why is that?
 The autonomic nervous system (and therefore HRV) is affected by so many things that the only meaningful way to collect data actually representative of physiological stress is by measuring first thing in the morning or during the entire night (in a so-called reproducible context).

 - Practically speaking, how do we take a measurement?
 The watch does not implement standard protocols and therefore cannot be linked to an app the way you’d link any other sensor.
 Below we’ll see how you can use a simple workaround to trigger a measurement systematically from the Watch, and read the data back in HRV4Training.

 What’s new then?